Which insurance in Thailand do you really need?

 Offshore insurance companies offer higher coverage limits than local insurance plans and their plans are more flexible.

+However, you might find it hard to find offshore insurance from brokers in Thailand.
 Brokers who only sell local insurance can’t help you.
-They claim that offshore insurance brokers are’t licensed to sell in Thailand.
+They claim that offshore insurance brokers aren’t licensed to sell in Thailand.

 And the brokers who do sell offshore insurance tend to keep a low profile.